-- When using a single load balancer unit only one IP address is required. - NB: Please note however that it is still good practice to use an extra dedicated floating IP to make adding a 2nd unit (to create a clustered pair) much easier should this be needed later - Direct routing works by changing the destination MAC address of the incoming packet on the fly which is very fast - However, it means that when the packet reaches the real server it expects it to own the VIP.
+- When using a single load balancer only one IP address is required - NB: Please note however that it is still good practice to use an extra dedicated floating IP to make adding a 2nd unit (to create a clustered pair) much easier should this be needed later - Direct routing works by changing the destination MAC address of the incoming packet on the fly which is very fast - However, this means that when the packet reaches the real server it expects it to own the VIP.
 This means you need to make sure the real server responds to the VIP, but does not respond to ARP requests.
-Please refer to pages 20 26 for more details on resolving the ARP issue - On average, DR mode is 8 times quicker than NAT for HTTP, 50 times quicker for terminal services and much, much faster for streaming media or FTP - Direct routing mode enables servers on a connected network to access either the VIPs or RIPs.
-No extra subnets or routes are required on the network - The real server must be configured to respond to both the VIP & its own IP address - Port translation is not possible in DR mode i.e. have a different RIP port than the VIP port
+Please refer to pages 19 25 for more details on resolving the ARP issue - On average, DR mode is 8 times quicker than NAT for HTTP, 50 times quicker for terminal services and much, much faster for streaming media or FTP - Direct routing mode enables servers on a connected network to access either the VIPs or RIPs, no extra subnets or routes are required on the network - The real server must be configured to respond to its own IP address & the VIP - Port translation is not possible in DR mode i.e. have a different RIP port than the VIP port - Administration of the load balancers is via any active IP address - Using a single load balancer introduces a single point of failure for your infrastructure so it is strongly recommended to use two appliances in a clustered pair.